“The cause of ulcerative colitis is unknown but emerging evidence shows that gut bacteria play a primary role in the development of the disease.”

 - Weight loss

-The exact cause of ulcerative colitis is unknown, yet gut bacteria are strongly associated with autoimmune diseases like UC.
-Lifestyle behaviors that lead to sub-optimal gut bacteria are:
+The exact cause of ulcerative colitis (UC) is unknown, but disruptions in the microbiome are strongly associated with autoimmune diseases like UC.
+Lifestyle behaviors that can damage gut bacteria include:

 - Antibacterial products